WrestleMania 36: Pre-show

 During the WrestleMania 36 Kickoff Part 2 pre-show, Liv Morgan faced Natalya.
 In the end, Morgan pinned Natalya with a roll-up to win the match.
-This was Morgan's first WrestleMania win in her WWE run.
+This was Morgan's first WrestleMania win.

 Preliminary matches

 The actual pay-per-view portion of Part 2 opened with Rhea Ripley defending the NXT Women's Championship against Charlotte Flair.
 In the climax, after a back-and-forth match, Flair forced Ripley to tap out to the Figure-Eight Leglock to win the title for her second time, and the first time since NXT TakeOver in May 2014.
 Flair also became the first wrestler to win an NXT championship before and after NXT became one of WWE's three main brands.

 Next, Aleister Black faced Bobby Lashley, accompanied by Lana.
 In the end, as Lashley attempted a spear on Black, Black performed a Black Mass on Lashley to win the match.

 Afterward, Otis faced Dolph Ziggler (accompanied by Sonya Deville).
 In the closing moments, as Otis attempted to perform the Caterpillar on Ziggler, Deville distracted Otis on the ring apron, which allowed Ziggler to attack Otis with a low blow from behind.
 Mandy Rose then came out and attacked Deville.
 With the referee distracted, Rose performed a low blow on Ziggler.
 Otis then performed the Caterpillar on Ziggler to win the match.
 Following the match, Otis and Rose shared a kiss in the ring.

 In the fourth match, Edge faced Randy Orton in a Last Man Standing match.
 As Edge waited for Orton to make his entrance, Orton disguised as a cameraman attacked Edge from behind with an RKO.
 Orton then attacked Edge with a second RKO and a camera, but Edge rose to his feet.
 Edge and Orton then fought in the Performance Center's gym area, where Orton placed Edge's arms in a sling and proceeded to attack him.
 As Orton attempted to attack Edge with a weight, Edge performed a dropkick on him.
 The two then fought back to the ringside area, where Orton threw Edge into a barricade off a raised platform.
 After fighting throughout the Performance Center, they eventually fought atop a production truck in the backstage area where Edge performed a spear on Orton and Orton performed an RKO on Edge.
 In the end, Edge applied a sleeper hold on Orton, who passed out on a chair.
 A conflicted Edge then performed the Conchairto on Orton.
 Edge won the match after Orton was unable to answer the referee's 10 count.